OPENING DAY SCHEDULE OF EVENTS

 Emceed by Emmy Award-winning sports broadcaster and CBS News Special Correspondent James Brown, the Opening Day pregame ceremony will include:

-- The Nationals drumline will perform in Center Field Plaza.
+· The United States Army Band Downrange will perform in Center Field Plaza.

 Fans can still obtain advance tickets for Opening Day by purchasing a NATS PLUS Membership at nationals.com/natsplus.
-Standing Room Only tickets are extremely limited and will intermittently be made available for $35 at nationals.com/tickets.
-Only two Standing Room Only tickets per customer.
-In addition, limited traditional seating and approximately 400 Grandstand seats will be available for $15 at the Main Box Office starting at 1:30 p.m. on the day of the game.
+Standing Room Only tickets are extremely limited and will intermittently be made available for $55 at nationals.com/tickets.
+Only four Standing Room Only tickets may be purchased per customer.
+In addition, a limited number of traditional seats will be available beginning at 10:00 a.m. and approximately 400 Grandstand seats will be available for $15 at the Main Box Office starting at 1:30 p.m. on the day of the game.
 Only one ticket per customer for Grandstand Seating is allowed and the customer must be present at the time of purchase.
-Fans can still purchase tickets to games on Wednesday and Thursday by calling 202.675.NATS(6287) or visiting nationals.com/tickets.

 GETTING TO THE BALLPARK